 Don’t Dismiss Duct Cleaning

-With the move to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and air systems work to keep our home enjoyable.
-Energy-efficiency is a wonderful thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
+With the shift to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and air systems work to keep our home enjoyable.
+Energy-efficiency is a wonderful thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stagnant and contaminants (indoor air pollution) are remaining inside your home’s air – the air you and your family breathe.
 An air ventilation system monitors indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
 This can add 5% to 10% more fresh air every hour, decreasing the concentration of airborne contaminants.

 Get A Home Health Report

-So, yes, it’s frightening to know that your children are being exposed to scary respiratory diseases but next time you get that note from your little ones’ school, wash their hands, cover their cough, and invest in a system to keep your indoor air quality as strong as possible.
+So, yes, it’s terrifying to know that your children are being exposed to scary respiratory diseases but next time you get that note from your little ones’ school, wash their hands, cover their cough, and invest in a system to keep your indoor air quality as strong as possible.